weiks/poq-docs/docs/unity-sdk-integeration.md

     and copy the long value with lots of colons that appears next to SHA256 that looks like this `14:6D:E9:83:C5:73:06:50:D8:EE:B9:95:2F:34:FC:64:16:A0:83:42:E6:1D:BE:A8:8A:04:96:B2:3F:CF:44:E5`

 3. Go to https://poq.gg/apps (login if you're not logged in)
+4. Choose a unique identifier if you haven't already
-4. Fill in the package name with the package name you got from step 1, fill in the certificate fingerprint with the value you got from step 2
+5. Fill in the package name with the package name you got from step 1, fill in the certificate fingerprint with the value you got from step 2
-5. Click submit and you should be done!
+6. Click submit and you should be done!

+### After linking

+You can then take the unique URL you were assigned and use it as your app's URL in https://apps.pocketfulofquarters.com